 All the projects I work on these days are for my own delectation, and decided pretty much by accident rather than by premeditation.
 Though there are some big projects in the pipe line that need careful research, and schedule.

-The Indian aesthetic, does it exist? is it myth and midrash?
-After years of understanding rubric and practise ive come to believe that there is a distinctive aesthetic connected with the indian subcontinent, its mythology is connected with it.
-Indians see colour very differently but are unaware that their gaze is conditioned differently from any other, because its taken for granted and drunk in with our mothers milk.
+The Indian aesthetic, does it exist?
+Is it myth and midrash?
+After years of understanding rubric and practise i’ve come to believe that there is a distinctive aesthetic connected with the indian subcontinent, its mythology is associated.
+Indians see colour very differently but are unaware that their gaze is conditioned differently from any other, because its taken for granted and drunk in with our mother’s milk.
 Just like Indian food is pungent, sweet, sour, bitter and salt all the same time and would be so hard for westerners to comprehend, Indian colour is its analogue.
-My theory is the the direction of sun and geographical latitude makes colours appear differently than say the artic or the equator.
+My theory is that the direction of the sun and geographical latitude makes colours appear differently than say the artic or the equator.
 The monsoon too governs the way Indians relate to their environment of colour and culture, music, dance and ritual.

 With that as background these are my visual offerings of what I consider beautiful.